 Pesto, red sauce, creamy, or olive oil?
 This question alone proves the beauty of pasta is far and wide.
 You can keep things simple and easy or get creative with unique flavor combinations, and every bowl is totally customizable.
 If you live in a house divided by meat eaters and vegans—or you're a bolognese die-hard but don't have the ingredients to make it at home tonight—vegetarian pasta recipes are the best way to accommodate every diet and craving.
 So in today's ode to this beloved Italian dish, we're highlighting seven divine vegetarian pasta recipes for every type of eater.
 From low-carb twists to impressive foodie favorites, easy-to-make options, and good old-fashioned decadence, read on to make a winning pasta dinner.

-Not quite pesto, not quite alfredo, this creamy garlic and avocado fettucini from Spoon Fork Bacon is a great way to mix up your vegetarian pasta game.
+Not quite pesto, not quite Alfredo, this creamy garlic and avocado fettuccine from Spoon Fork Bacon is a great way to mix up your vegetarian pasta game.
 The creamy texture is simply perfect, and the toasted pepita seeds create a wonderful contrast in texture.

 For vegan-friendly pasta recipes that balances comfort with excitement, we suggest this roasted red pepper spaghetti dish from Minimalist Baker.
 It's velvety and creamy with a subtly sweet undertone.
 Plus, you can always customize it to your liking.
 It'll complement a variety of veggie toppings or meat-based proteins in case you or someone wants to add some flair to it.